-In October 2018, I started a BBSRC funded PhD studentship in the Faculty of Biological Sciences and Faculty of Medicine and Health at the University of Leeds.
+In October 2018, I started a BBSRC WR DTP funded PhD studentship in the Faculty of Biological Sciences and Faculty of Medicine and Health at the University of Leeds.
 I am working with Dr Antreas Kalli, Dr Jian Shi and Prof David Beech to determine the mechanism of activation and ion permeation of the Piezo1 mechanosensitive ion channel.
 Previously to this, I worked with Dr Antreas Kalli, Prof Adrian Goldman and Prof Colin Fishwick to study the structure and mechanism of a family of membrane proteins.
-This is a highly multidisciplinary project involving novel computational approaches in combination with laboratory-based biochemical and biomolecular techniques.
+This is a highly multidisciplinary project involving novel computational biology and chemistry approaches in combination with laboratory-based biochemical and biomolecular techniques.

 Prior to Starting this PhD Project, I did an integrated masters degree (MBiol) in Pharmacology at the University of Leeds.
 I graduated with a first class degree in July 2018.
 As part of this I did an extended research project under the supervision of Prof Adrian Goldman and Dr Vincent Postis.
 During this project, I validated Sf9 insect cells as a suitable expression system for two clinically relevant chlamydial transport proteins.
 During my undergraduate studies, I also worked with the TRPM2 ion channel in HEK-293 cells under the supervision of Dr Hugh Pearson and completed a research placement with Prof Arun Holden.